Submitty/submitty.github.io/_docs/developer/testing/cypress.md

 ## Cypress Test Runner

-You can open the test runner using the command:
+You can open the test runner by navigating into `site/` and using the command:

 ```bash
 # from the site directory